 In most provinces, there is certain criteria that will be taken into account when you apply for car insurance.
 It’s important to know that a lot of the factors used to calculate your premiums are out of your control.

 But aside from moving to a different province, some factors are within your control.
-The following tips can help you secure the lowest possible premiums:
+The following tips can help you get cheaper car insurance:

 Now that you know a little more about what to expect in your own province and what you can do to pay less for insurance, hopefully, you can move forward with your car ownership plans.
 Just like obtaining a loan, it’s important to gather this knowledge before you buy so you can budget accordingly.